Skip to main content

 Southwest Airlines - Jan 2022 - Snacks and Drinks

-Flew for the first time on Southwest Airlines, yes I know what took so long?
-Don’t have a good answer.
+I recently flew for the first time on Southwest Airlines.
+Yes, I know—what took me so long?
+I don’t have a good answer!

-Overall, Southwest is very reasonably priced for what they offer and it’s a low fare for a decent seat, pretty good wifi entertainment system and some free drinks and snacks.
-Got to enjoy some free movies and text friends while flying…pretty awesome.
+Overall, I found Southwest to be very reasonably priced for what they offer.
+It’s a low fare for a decent seat, complete with a pretty good Wi-Fi entertainment system, and they provide some free drinks and snacks.
+I got to enjoy free movies and text friends while flying, which was pretty awesome.

-Honestly, with the quality of airline meals that other carriers offer in economy, the simple snacks that Southwest offers is not half bad.
+Honestly, considering the quality of airline meals that other carriers offer in economy, the simple snacks Southwest provides are not half bad.

-Sadly, no alcohol.
+Sadly, there was no alcohol available.
 I can see the appeal of enjoying a beer or some hard liquor with the pretzels.
-Maybe in a few months they may bring back liquor sales.
+Perhaps in a few months, they may bring back liquor sales.

-I’ll likely fly Southwest again as it’s so cheap for what they offer.
+I’ll likely fly Southwest again, as it’s so affordable for what they provide.

-For planes, I got to fly on both the 737-Max8 and an older 737-700.
-I prefer the Max8 as it has more bathrooms, but otherwise both are about the same.
+For my flights, I experienced both the 737-Max8 and an older 737-700.
+I prefer the Max8 for its additional bathrooms, but otherwise, both planes are about the same.

 Comments